 One more thing is that it is possible to canonize cross-domain duplicates.
 If you own several sites and post the same or very similar content, the canonical meta tag will direct ranking to one website.

-Canonical URL for Magento 2 Key Features
+Magento 2 Canonical URL Extension Key Features

-- Enabling/disabling canonical URL for any pages such as Category, CMS, Product pages and any custom pages;
+- Enabling/disabling canonical URL for any pages such as Category, CMS, Product pages, and any custom pages;

 - Setting a cross-domain (store view) canonical URL;